giordano/macos-compatibility-version/README.md

 Magic number: 42
 ```

-The check is no longer triggered on macOS 12, not even when requesting a relatively old
+The check no longer exists on macOS 12, not even when requesting a relatively old
 version of macOS, and so the program is run normally.